JaneChien-42/DSP-Estimation-of-Pollutants/README.md

 |MEAN|624|17,866|68,118|
 |MAX|1,229|57,987|186,211|

-> Hint: We exclude the 2018 result, because it is an outlier and dominance all other years.
+> Note: We exclude the 2018 result, because it is an outlier and dominance all other years.

 This figure shows the historical shadow prices of CO<sub>2</sub>.
 No obivous trend during two decades.